CloudCompare/CloudComPy/sphinxDoc/introduction.rst

 cloudComPy: a first example
 =============================

-This project proposes a Python module to interface to CloudCompare, of equivalent level to the command mode of CloudCompare.
+This project proposes a Python module to interface to `CloudCompare <https://cloudcompare.org>`_, of equivalent level to the command mode of CloudCompare.

-CloudComPy does not yet cover all the features of CloudCompare.
+`CloudComPy <https://github.com/CloudCompare/CloudComPy>`_ does not yet cover all the features of CloudCompare.
 Features are added according to the needs reported by users, feel free to post issues in `GitHub <https://github.com/CloudCompare/CloudComPy/issues>`_.